google/breadboard/README.md

 ## Overview

-The Breadboard scripting library is a graph based scripting system designed with games in mind.
-Complex behvaiors for game entities can be organized by interlinking nodes representing game actions.
+The Breadboard scripting library is a graph-based scripting system designed with games in mind.
+Complex behaviors for game entities can be organized by interlinking nodes representing game actions.

 ## Features